 If you've mastered a skill, cracked a code, or you're an absolute genius at a particular game — here's your chance to monetize that magnificent mind of yours.

 When done right, a paid community can be an excellent way to earn recurring revenue and grow your income stream.
+Whop is the best way to create a paid online community.

-24. Work as a Local Tour Guide
+24. Work as a local tour guide

 This side business idea is perfect for those who know their area's history and culture very well.
 You should also have charisma to engage and entertain a crowd.
 If this sounds like you, then step right up, because being a local tour guide might be your side hustle calling.